apache/incubator-kie-kogito-images/README.md

 ### Kogito Task Console Component Image

-The Kogito Task Console allows you to have a intuitive way to work with User Tasks in Kogito processes.
+The Kogito Task Console allows you to have an intuitive way to work with User Tasks in Kogito processes.
-It depends on the Kogito Data Index Service on which the Console will connect to so it can be able to manage it.
+It depends on the Kogito Data Index Service on which the Console will connect to, so it can be able to manage it.

 To work correctly, the Kogito Task Console needs the Kogito Data Index Service url.
 If not provided, it will try to connect to the default one (http://localhost:8180).